Under Milk Wood: An Opera

 Under Milk Wood: An Opera is a chamber opera in one act by the Welsh composer John Metcalf.
 The libretto is directly adapted from the play for voices Under Milk Wood by Dylan Thomas.
 It was premièred on 3 April 2014 at the Taliesin Arts Centre in Swansea.

 Composition and performance history

 Under Milk Wood: An Opera is the seventh opera by John Metcalf, which he began composing in 2007, with the first workshops being held in 2008.
-The world premiere production was produced by Taliesin Arts Centre (Wales) in co-production with Le Chien Qui Chante (Quebec) & Companion Star (New York) and in association with Welsh National Opera, with the premiere performance at Taliesin Arts Centre in Swansea on 3 April 2014.
-The production was directed by Keith Turnbull, and the Musical Director was Wyn Davies, who also played the piano and synthesiser and sang the role of Organ Morgan.
+The world premiere production was produced by Taliesin Arts Centre (Wales) in co-production with Le Chien Qui Chante (Quebec) and Companion Star (New York) and in association with Welsh National Opera, with the premiere performance at Taliesin Arts Centre in Swansea on 3 April 2014.
+The production was directed by Keith Turnbull, and the musical director was Wyn Davies, who also played the piano and synthesiser and sang the role of Organ Morgan.